Apepoores/Khayyam-units/README.md

 We guarantee our program to be **100%** safe to use, but the source code is available and you can check the program.

 ## Contact us
-our program is on beta mode still.
+Our program is still on beta mode.
 We will be happy if you could send us your opinions/report bugs.
 - Amir Sajjad Poursoltani
 Email: sajjadpooresq [at] gmail [dot] com
 Telegram: @sajjadpoores